-The new church in Ishøj is an entirely modern church in a strict and simple style.
-The architects Wohlert have succeeded in recreating the fundamental idea of the Middle Age church, which most Danes see as the prototype of a “real” church.
+The new church in Ishøj is a modern church in a strict and simple style.
+The Wohlert architects have succeeded in recreating the fundamental idea of a Middle Age church, which most Danes see as the prototype of a “real” church.
 When the foundation stone was laid, a tile with Ishøj’s logotype was built in above the foundation.
 It can now be seen in the porch.

-Even before the first sod was turned, artist Peter Brandes was asked to decorate the church room in collaboration with the architects.
-The altar, the crucifix and the altar silver as well as the baptismal font with the baptismal basin and ewer were also part of the work.
-The most overwhelming decoration is the six big triangular glass paintings, whose reflections run down the large walls and the slanting ceiling boards of the church creating a wonderful play of light.
+The artist, Peter Brandes, was asked to decorate the church room in collaboration with the architects.
+The altar, the crucifix and the altar silver as well as the baptismal font with the baptismal basin are a result of that collaboration.
+The most overwhelming decoration is the six big triangular glass paintings, of which reflections run down the large walls and the sloping ceiling surfaces slanting ceiling boards of the church creating a wonderful play of light.